 - What I learned from not buying clothes for a year

-- 7 ways to stop impulse spending
+- How to stop spending money on unnecessary things

 1. Unsubscribe from retailer emails / Delete all shopping apps